 27. Super Cute Lady Bug Lights

 Each of these adorable little creatures attaches individually to posts or trees to create a playful family of ladybugs.
 A set comes with four bugs that can be placed however you choose all over your yard.
-Consider getting more to light up your whole backyard.
+Consider getting more to light up your whole backyard deck.
 Crafted with care, these bugs will last a long time and can weather the elements.